mastercomfig/mastercomfig/docs/os/linux.md

 ## Game crashes when using a NVIDIA card

-There have been [issues](https://github.com/ValveSoftware/Source-1-Games/issues/4553) with NVIDIA driver version >= 525.60.11 reported by users that cause the game to crash on startup.
-It is unknown what causes this, and until then, it is recommended to downgrade the NVIDIA driver to 520.56.60 or lower to prevent this from occurring.
+There have been [issues](https://github.com/ValveSoftware/Source-1-Games/issues/4553) reported by users with NVIDIA driver versions between 525.60.11 and 525.89.02-1 that cause the game to crash on startup.
+This was the result of a bug in NVIDIA's driver, which was fixed in 530.41.03.
+If unable to upgrade to this version, downgrading to 520.56.60 or lower is also an option.